Last update: 09.20.2018

 Speed & Performance

-Keep in mind that we’ve been testing the connection using one of the premium plans – ProtonVPN Free and Basic versions demonstrate even worse results.
+Keep in mind that we’ve been testing the connection using one of the premium plans.
+ProtonVPN Free and Basic versions are quite a bit slower.
 In the end, perhaps this point is moot because buying ProtonVPN for the speed is not a great idea, to begin with…

 How to install it

 Very simple if you’re a Windows, Mac or Android user.
 Here’s what you do: